 - Recommend adjustments based on the review.

-Because we are Fee-Only financial planners, you can be confident that the advice you receive is unbiased and delivered with your best interests in mind at all times.
+You can be confident that the advice you receive is unbiased and delivered with your best interests in mind at all times.
 Our promise is embodied in the Fiduciary Oath that we sign every year: We will exercise our best efforts to act in good faith and in the best interests of our clients.
 We do not receive any compensation or other remuneration that is contingent on any client's purchase or sale of a financial product.

 The result: Peace of mind from knowing that you are making progress toward your goals.